cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 based on 3DH {{SIGNAL}}.
 Other instantiations are possible, as discussed in
 {{alternate-akes}}, but their details are out of scope for this document.
-In general, the modularity of OPAQUE's design makes it easy to integrate with additional AKE protocols, e.g., TLS, and with future ones such as those based on post-quantum techniques.
+In general, the modularity of OPAQUE's design makes it easy to integrate with additional AKE protocols, e.g., TLS or HMQV, and with future ones such as those based on post-quantum techniques.

 OPAQUE consists of two stages: registration and authenticated key exchange.
 In the first stage, a client registers its password with the server and stores